Bring in the fall season with this healthy Pumpkin Oatmeal made with oats, pumpkin puree, diced apples, maple syrup, and walnuts.

 Combine oats, salt, spices, milk and water over medium high.

-When the mixture starts to bubble, turn down to medium-low and add pumpkin and maple water (if using).
+When the mixture starts to bubble, turn down to medium-low and add pumpkin.
 Stir occasionally until oats are soft.

 Add walnuts.
 Mix in to incorporate.